 Live long, and prosper.

-Zion Lights is a passionate science advocate and environmental journalist who wants to change the world for the better.
+The writer of this A Future Burnt With Fire and Climate Dystopian Future article is Zion Lights, a passionate science advocate and environmental journalist who wants to change the world for the better.
 She has been a spokesperson for Extinction Rebellion and founder of the XR’s Hourglass Newspaper.
 She is also the author of The Ultimate Green Hide to Parenting, and the poetry collection Only A Moment.